Heaven, Hell, Purgatory Revisited by Contemporary African Artists

 The Divine Comedy

-In “The Divine Comedy: Heaven, Hell, Purgatory from the Perspective of Contemporary African Artists”, the MMK will serve as a stage for Dante’s Divine Commedy on 4,500 square metres of exhibition space.
+In "The Divine Comedy: Heaven, Hell, Purgatory revisited by Contemporary African Artists", the MMK will serve as a stage for Dante’s Divine Commedy on 4,500 square metres of exhibition space.
 In this early fourteenth-century epic, which combines central notions of Christianity with religious concepts of antiquity, the Italian poet Dante Alighieri (1265–1321) explores theological, philosophical and moral issues which have lost nothing of their social and political topicality to this day.
 His work forms the foundation for the exhibition developed by curator Simon Njami in cooperation with the MMK and to be presented subsequently at four further venues worldwide.